European vs. Japanese Knives — Which Is Right for You?

 Sharpening & Care

-Honing (steel/ceramic rod) realigns the edge — safe to do often.
+Honing (steel or ceramic rod) realigns the edge—safe to do often.

-Sharpening (whetstone, pull-through, or pro service) removes metal to create a new edge — do sparingly.
+Sharpening (whetstone, pull-through, or professional service) removes metal to create a new edge—do sparingly.

 Rule of thumb: